Little Leaves is an organization of professionals who are passionate about working with children.

 Carolyn Crysdale, M.S., BCBA, is a Board Certified Behavior Analyst and a member of the Maryland Association for Behavior Analysis and the Virginia Association for Behavior Analysis.
 She completed her Master's degree in Applied Behavior Analysis at Shenandoah University.
 Prior to working at Little Leaves, Carolyn was a Behavior Data Specialist at the Neurobehavioral Unit at the Kennedy Krieger Institute, as well as a Senior Teaching Assistant in the Autism program at the Ivymount School.
 She also worked as an Associate Therapist for Little Leaves from 2012 to 2013.
 Carolyn has over 7 years of experience working with individuals with developmental disabilities, and has presented on her research with colleagues in areas related to social attention preference-based treatment and escape-maintained problem behavior at several regional conferences.

-Jana Murgia, M.Ed., BCBA, LBA, is a Board Certified Behavior Analyst, Virginia Licensed Behavior Analyst, and holds a Postgraduate Professional Teaching License for Special Education (grades K-12) in the Commonwealth of Virginia.
-Jana has approximately 15 years of experience working with children with autism and other disabilities (ages 2 through 20) in a variety of settings: home, clinic, and school.
-Prior to working at Little Leaves, Jana worked for more than 8 years in both teaching and administrative capacities for Southeastern Cooperative Educational Programs: a regional program within the public school system in Hampton Roads which supports students with disabilities, including autism, intellectual disabilities, and/or behavioral challenges (grades pre-K through high school).
-Jana earned her B.A. in Psychology from American University and graduated with a Master of Education degree (with an emphasis in Special Education) from Cambridge College.
-Currently, Jana is a member of the Virginia Association for Behavior Analysis and the Association of Professional Behavior Analysts.
+Jana Murgia, M.Ed., BCBA, LBA, is a Board Certified Behavior Analyst, Virginia Licensed Behavior Analyst, and holds a Postgraduate Professional Teaching License for Special Education in the Commonwealth of Virginia.
+She has 15 years of experience working with children with autism and other disabilities.
+Prior to working at Little Leaves, Jana worked for more than 8 years in both teaching and administrative capacities for Southeastern Cooperative Educational Programs, which supports students with autism, intellectual disabilities, and behavioral challenges.
+Jana earned her B.A. in Psychology from American University and her M.Ed from Cambridge College, concentrating in Special Education.
+She is a member of the Virginia Association for Behavior Analysis and the Association of Professional Behavior Analysts.